What is Technical Hiring and What Does a Technical Recruiter Do?

 “Recruitment is a competitive industry.
 Tech recruiting is like recruitment on steroids.
 Candidates are in high demand and short stock, so being a mediocre recruiter will get you nowhere fast.
 To hook the cream of the crop, you have to be prepared to go the extra mile.
 That extra effort means they have to stand out from the crowd.
 Looking for talent in places that you wouldn’t necessarily think of, reaching out to potential candidates through the channels that they’re most open to hearing from you on, and impressing them with your knowledge of the industry.”

 A client company hires the recruiter to fill roles, and they leverage their candidate network to pull in candidates quickly and successfully.
-Meanwhile, their satisfied clients, along with advertising, testimonials, and other marketing techniques, allows them to find more clients and grow their services.
+Meanwhile, their satisfied clients, along with advertising, testimonials, and other marketing techniques, allow them to find more clients and grow their services.

 Both networks feed off one another, and the bigger they each grow, the more successful the recruiter can become at matching the perfect candidate to the ideal role.